PREVIOUSLY, IN WHAT'S WRONG WITH THIS PICTURE: Aaron Rodgers

 This is happening every day in hospitals and clinics everywhere, in part because vascular access is not adequately covered in nursing or medical school.
 This specialty and vital component of healthcare delivery is generally learned on-the-job by watching other clinicians perform insertions, care and maintenance.

-That’s not OK.would like to change that.
+That’s not OK.
+The Association for Vascular Access would like to change that.